Guide to campaign planning: OASIS

 - campaignstrategy.org – free ideas and tools to help you develop your campaign.
 Tools to help you gather audience insight.

-- ONS – A wealth of data (including Census data) that can be browsed by theme or alphabetically.
+- Office for National Statistics (ONS) – A wealth of data (including Census data) that can be browsed by theme or alphabetically.

 - News Media Association – Provides insight into the national, regional and local media landscape.

 - OFCOM – the communications regulator provides insight into trends such as ownership and usage figures for television, digital radio and landline/mobile phones.

 - The Cabinet Office Insight and Evaluation team has specialists that can provide advice to GCS colleagues on evaluating campaigns, or planning evaluation against SMART objectives.
 Contact email@example.com.

 Tools to help you measure the effectiveness of your campaign activity

 Survey Monkey – provides free, customisable surveys, polls and questionnaires, a guide to analysing results, as well as paid back-end programs that include data analysis, sample selection, bias elimination, and data representation tools.

 Online analytics tools